achmadss/info-krl-android/.serena/memories/project_overview.md

-# Comuline - Android Project
+# Info KRL - Android Project

 ## Purpose
-Comuline is an Android application for tracking train station schedules.
+Info KRL is an Android application for tracking train station schedules.
 Users can:
 - Pin favorite stations
 - View schedules for different destinations from each station
 - Sync schedule data for their favorited stations